bradjones1/cdn/README.txt

 precisely.
 Consult the README for details about that.

-The FTP synchronization plugin allows you to use a $15 per month CDN (thus making CDNs accessible to /a lot/ Drupal users) with no effort after the installation!
+The FTP synchronization plugin allows you to use a $15 per month CDN (thus making CDNs accessible to /a lot/ of Drupal users) with no effort after the installation!
 For those who know of the infamous YSlow test: if you install and configure this module and apply the core patch that also adds Javascript aggregation,